cspiregaming/documents/bylaws.md

 2. **Voting Eligibility**:
    - All active Officers are eligible to vote in the election.
-   - Each Officer is entitled to one vote.
+   - Each Officer is entitled to vote for or against a candidate.

 3. **Majority Requirement**:
    - A candidate must receive a simple majority of votes to be elected as an Officer.